 All movies must have begun production while the students involved were of high school age, including the summer before freshman year and the summer after senior year.
 Writing and pre-production may be earlier.

 Primary positions for writers, directors, crew, and post-production must be within the specified age range.
 Only secondary roles (such as talent) may be from outside the age bracket.
-Writing, crew, and post production must be done by those of age within their division.
-If any crew or primary talent are outside the division age bracket, they will be ineligible for consideration.
+Otherwise, the film will be ineligible for consideration.

 Minimal adult help is allowed.
 This means adults may advise or demonstrate with the goal of teaching.
 Adults may drive, help secure equipment and locations, or cater for longer shoots.

 All music copyright, talent, and location releases must be submitted with each entry.
 Best Original Score award will only be considered for original musical scores written specifically for this entry.